 The point is, do not be bound by the rule of thirds.
 Use it to compliment you and learn when to use and not to use it.

-There are many famous paintings which break the rule of thirds and you would not even realise.
+There are many famous paintings which break the rule of thirds and you would not even realize.

 Using Editing Software To Apply The Rule Of Thirds

-If I am painting from a photo, then I will often use editing software (I strongly recommend Photoshop - affiliate link) to apply the two horizontal and vertical lines to the reference photo.
+If I am painting from a photo, then I will often use editing software (I strongly recommend Photoshop to apply the two horizontal and vertical lines to the reference photo.